OpenMage/magento-lts/docs/content/blog/posts/2023-10-02-add-dynamic-block-contents-in-category-page.md

    { .annotate }
       1. Admin / System / Permissions / Blocks

-   3. Create a CMS static block: backend > CMS > Static Blocks and set the _Content_ to render from our block with this directive:
+   3. Create a CMS static block and set the _Content_ to render from our block with this directive: (1) { .annotate }
+      1. Admin / CMS / Static Blocks

       ```
        {{block type="mymodule/mytable" template="mymodule/mytable.phtml"}}
       ```

-   4. Create a subcategory: backend > Catalog > Manage Categories > Add a subcategory and in the _Display Setings_ tab, set the category attribute _Display Mode_ to _Static block only_ and _CMS Block_ pointing to our block.
+   4. Create a subcategory in the _Display Setings_ tab, set the category attribute _Display Mode_ to _Static block only_ and _CMS Block_ pointing to our block.
+(1)
+   { .annotate }
+      1. Admin / Catalog / Manage Categories / Add a subcategory

 Voila, the HTML table is rendered under the menu we just created.
 However, every time the table in the database is updated, and because CMS blocks rendering are taken from the cache, we would need to refresh the cache.